 19 Then Jesus answered and said to them, “Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.

 but what He sees the Father do;

 The Son is never in rivalry with the Father.
 The Son is the unique Son, the One and Only Son (Jn 1:14, 18).
 The Son in His deity does not deduce what He knows from observation.
-Rather, since He is in the bosom of the Father and is totally one with the Father (Jn 10:30).
-His perspective is entirely different from simple human beings.
+Rather, since He is in the bosom of the Father and is totally one with the Father (Jn 10:30), His perspective is entirely different from that of simple human beings.
 His understanding comes from eternity past and present because of His relation to the Father.
 He is in constant communion with the Father.
 Everything that the Son does reflects His joint fellowship with the Father.

 The Son is always conscious of the Father’s will.
 The Son does all the Father does in His absolute equality with the Father.

 This is the first of four occurrences of “for,” which are explanatory in nature.
 This one asserts that it is impossible for the Son to take independent action from the Father.

 The Son has no separate interest or action that is different from the Father.
 The Father is the standard for the Son’s activity.
 Everything in Jesus’ life reflects the Father.

 the Son also does in like manner.

 The actions of the Son are the actions of the Father.
 This is a clear declaration of the Son’s deity.
 If the Father did something in eternity past, it was the Son doing it as well.